 - 1. Housing is a basic human right.

 - 2. Safe, decent and affordable housing provides the vital base for child and family well-being.

-(6) advance, and are grounded in, basic human rights, including adequate housing, income, food, education, healthcare, and necessary social services.
+- 3. Strategies to promote child and family well-being should be provided within a context of basic human rights, including the right to adequate housing, income, food, education, healthcare, and necessary social services.